St4NNi/jam-rs/README.md

 length-dependent budget of 16 to 256 hashes per contig, one hash per 1,024 bases within those bounds, a 512-hash whole-metagenome sketch, and 256-base query windows.
+Exact shared hashes route selected candidates to bounded contig sets through postings aligned to the corresponding `.jam` sample/hash entry;
+the posting records store only offsets, counts, and delta-coded contig IDs.
-Exact shared hashes route selected candidates to bounded contig sets without storing nucleotide positions.
-Selected complete contigs generate dense k=31 and k=21 positions in memory, verify packed k-mers, and enter the existing mixed chaining, corridor alignment, and fragment-mosaic path.
-An exact complete-contig match emits a direct `=` alignment before seed chaining.
+Selected complete contigs are read from plain FASTA with FAI, BGZF FASTA with FAI/GZI, or a candidate-only sequential gzip fallback.
+They generate dense k=31 and k=21 positions in memory, verify packed k-mers, and enter the existing mixed chaining, corridor alignment, and fragment-mosaic path.
+Noncandidate assembly files are never opened.

 Jam Index operation is local-only.
 It does not open JMA objects, store collection-wide positional postings, or change ordinary `.jam` format or